I’m Jofree Shimray.

 MUSEUMS & INTERACTIVE STORYTELLING

 I started my design career while transitioning through design school, working on museum and exhibition projects involving interactive storytelling, touchscreen systems, and spatial sequencing.
-Many of the ideas explored in those projects — guiding attention through light, scale, movement, and interaction — later continued into my broadcast and digital work in different forms.
+Many of the ideas explored in those projects — guiding attention through light, scale, movement, and interaction — later continued into my work in different forms.

 The projects shown below include early work from the Eternal Gandhi Multimedia Museum (“E-Train”), Virasat-e-Khalsa Museum, and the Sadhu Vaswani Museum.
 Over the years these spaces evolved beyond their original form, but I was part of the original visualization teams that helped translate concepts, stories, and interactive ideas into spatial experiences during the early design stages.